How To Store Fresh Fruit & Veg So They Last Longer

 Store apples in a drawer in the fridge, away from other fruits and veg and covered in a damp piece of kitchen roll.

-Grapes last longest when stored in a drawer in the fridge in their original plastic packaging, which will be perforated to allow for air flow.
+Grapes last longest when stored in a drawer in the fridge in their original packaging, which will be perforated to allow for air flow.

 Oranges, Lemons & Limes